 For pre-tax super contributions, you can contribute up to $25,000 per year to receive the concessional tax rate.
 Any contributions over this amount will be taxed at your marginal tax rate and an excess concessional contributions charge will apply.

-If you have total superannuation of less than $500,000, you may be able to increase your $25,000 cap per year by any unused concessional contributions cap space amounts carried forward from 1 July 2018.
+If you have total superannuation of less than $500,000 at 30 June last financial year, you may be able to increase your $25,000 cap per year by any unused concessional contributions cap space amounts carried forward from 1 July 2018.
 Unused cap space amounts are available for a maximum of five years.

 For post-tax contributions, you can contribute up to $100,000 per year, if you have total superannuation of less than $1,600,000.
 If you are under age 65 on 1 July of the financial year, you may be able to make post-tax contributions which exceed the $100,000 cap, depending on your total superannuation.
 Any amount that goes over the relevant cap and associated earnings will generally be released from your super fund and you will be taxed at your marginal tax rate on the associated earnings.